awsdocs/aws-panorama-developer-guide/docs-source/monitoring-logging.md

    + **AWS Panorama Appliance system** – `/aws/panorama/devices/device-id`
    + **Application instance** – `/aws/panorama/devices/device-id/applications/instance-id`

 The AWS Panorama Appliance creates a log group for the device, and a group for each application instance that you deploy\.
-The device contain information about application status, software upgrades, and system configuration\.
+The device logs contain information about application status, software upgrades, and system configuration\.

 **Device logs**
 + `occ_log` – Output from the controller process\.
 This process coordinates application deployments and reports on the status of each application instance's nodes\.